jmonad/seq/README.md

 Test
 ----

-`map(Function<Ret, T>)`
+The configuration of system that execute the tests are:

+(1) = Intel Core i7 4790K @ 4.4GHz, 16Gb DDR3 2400Mhz CL9
+(2) = MacBook Air Intel Core i5-5250U @ 2,7GHz, 4Gb LPDDR3 1600MHz

+###map(Function<Ret, T>)

-Running a simple test, we could analysis the perfomance.
+Running a simple test, we could analysis the performance.
 It was great!
-Multiplying values(range between 0...1000000) * 2, it takes 15.805456 miliseconds to execute the test on a Intel Core i7 4790K @ 4.4GHz, 16Gb DDR3 2400Mhz CL9.
-Running on Macbook Air Intel Core i5-5250U @ 2,7GHz, 4Gb LPDDR3 1600MHz, it takes 414.887893 miliseconds!
+Multiplying values(range between 0...1000000) * 2, it takes 15.805456 millisecond to execute the test on the system (1).
+Running on device (2), it takes 414.887893 milliseconds!
  Almost 28 times slower than the i7.

+###filter(Function<Boolean, T> fn)

+The filter takes 0.022 milliseconds to run on device(2) the filter a small array, values { 1, 10, 100, 1000 }

 Sample
 ------

-`map`
+###map

 With Java <= 7: